Ijas14/Fluidic-Hybrid-AI-Backbone/README.md

 | Iter 900 | 5.98 | `in the series of the final to be that .
 During the end` |
 | **Final** | **5.99** | **`and had been made .
 During the end of the game 's .
 She was made up`** |

 The model progressively learns: token frequencies → word co-occurrence → grammatical fragments → partial phrases.
-Checkpoints are included in `models/` for reproducibility.

 ### 📥 Download Trained Weights
 The trained model weights are hosted in the official project release for high-speed download: